Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 What is Toronto land transfer tax?

-Toronto is the only city in Canada where buyers pay two land transfer taxes at closing — Ontario's provincial LTT and Toronto's own Municipal Land Transfer Tax (MLTT).
-Both taxes use identical five-bracket rate structures starting at 0.5% and reaching 2.5% above $2,000,000.
+Toronto buyers pay two land transfer taxes at closing — Ontario's provincial LTT and Toronto's own Municipal Land Transfer Tax (MLTT).
+The municipal amount generally matches Ontario's LTT below $3,000,000; higher Toronto MLTT rates apply above that amount to high-value residential properties.
 The calculator above combines both taxes automatically.
 First-time buyers in Toronto can receive rebates of up to $4,000 on the provincial LTT and up to $4,475 on the MLTT — a combined saving of up to $8,475.

-Toronto is the only city in Canada with a municipal land transfer tax.
+Toronto is the only Ontario municipality with its own Municipal Land Transfer Tax.
 When you buy a property in Toronto, you will pay Ontario's provincial LTT AND the City of Toronto's Municipal LTT.
 The calculator below shows both amounts and your combined total.

 Toronto land transfer tax calculator